 Overview Of Chiropractic Care For Low Back Pain

 Chiropractic care is a type of treatment that focuses on the body’s ability to heal itself.
-It often consists of manual therapy, with an emphasis on spinal manipulation, but it can also include exercise and nutritional counseling.
+It often consists of manual therapy (hands on treatments), with an emphasis on spinal manipulation - where chiropractors use a small tool or their hands to apply sudden force to the spine.
+It can also include exercise and nutritional counseling.

 More than 35 million patients will visit a chiropractor, and that is just in this year.
 Research has found that “compared to those who sought care from medical doctors, those who sought care from chiropractors were more likely to feel that treatment was helpful, more likely to be satisfied with their care, and less likely to seek care from another provider for that same episode of pain”.
 Patients typically rate their satisfaction with a chiropractor higher than with traditional medical care.